GuilleCap/Command-line/README.md

 Questions
 Write the command (or commands) that will display the following message 'Hello from the command line.'
+The commands is (echo) "Hello from the command line."

 Write the command (or commands) that will create a file named 'hello-world.txt'.